WHAT ARE BEES?

 HOW SOON CAN YOU GET HERE?

 It is our goal at Wil-Kil Pest Control to assist you with your pest problem as quickly as possible so that you are caused no inconvenience.
-We want to make sure that your bee problem is taken care of swiftly and safely and because of that, we will make every effort to be on your property to take care of your problem within the same day you call, or the very next day.
+We want to make sure that your bee problem is taken care of swiftly and safely and because of that, we will make every effort to be on your property to take care of your problem as soon as possible.

 HOW CAN I PREVENT THIS IN THE FUTURE?